niccokunzmann/maglevrecord-demo/README.md

     ./app/models
     `-- my_model.rb

-And the new has to be appiled
+And the new migration has to be applied

     to do: 'fill in description here' from Mon May 27 14:19:00 +0000 2013